 What Does Prosthetic Makeup Involve?

 Prosthetic makeup is a highly skilled and complex discipline.
-In brief, it is the process of making and using prosthetic pieces to create special makeup effects.
+In brief, it is the process of designing, making and using prosthetic pieces to create special makeup effects.
 These pieces are generally known in the industry as “appliances”.

-Appliances are created using traditional sculpting, moulding and casting techniques.
-They can be made from several suitable materials, including gelatine, silicone and foam latex.
+Prosthetic appliances are created using traditional sculpting, moulding and casting techniques.
+Individual pieces can be made from suitable materials such as gelatine, silicone and foam latex.
 The appliance is stuck to an actor’s skin using medical-grade adhesive.
 Specialised makeup products are used to add colour and detail.

-Basically, prosthetic makeup includes everything from designing the look and making the appliance, to using it on the actor.
+Basically, prosthetic makeup includes everything from designing the look, making the appliance to using it on the actor.

 What Does a Prosthetic Artist Do?